Meta Facebook Pixel Tracking with Google Tag Manager [Complete Training]

 This Custom Template also has a setting that allows you to hold an event from being fired until the user gives tracking consent.
 You will notice that the initial setting for this field is True.

-If you set it to False, it means that by default, we do not assume that the user has consented to be tracked by Facebook.
+If you set it to False, it means that by default, we do not assume that the user has consented to be tracked by Meta.
 In this case, the Tag will fire but it will not be executed; it will wait until another Tag with consent granted (set to True) fires.

 Screenshot of tag configuration with Consent Granted (GDPR) set to false

 When set to False, the Tag will queue and wait until the user gives consent either by clicking “I accept” or “I agree” or whatever consent button you have on your site.
-Then, when the user consents to tracking, all the queued events will fire and be recorded to Facebook.

-This is really good for compliance purposes, especially with GDPR when you need to get users’ explicit consent before doing any marketing tracking.
+This is good for compliance purposes, especially with GDPR when you need to get users’ explicit consent before doing any marketing tracking.

 Creating FB Custom Conversion Using Events